 You then create the opportunity to alter the direction of your life for the BETTER-- which makes recovering and healing possible.

 Profound gratifying change is possible when you choose to change… meaningful change through practiced recovery… learning to love and establish and create intimate-healthy-fulfilling love relationships in your life and establish a healthy /strong loving relationship with yourself.

-Why do some people so readily resist change; resist a better path in love and life, rather than continue to sulk and shame ourselves as we encounter relationships that are destructive to our health and wellbeing?
+Why do some people so readily resist change; resist a better path in love and life, rather than continue to sulk and shame themselves as they encounter relationships that are destructive to our health and wellbeing?

 Like most who struggle in love addiction, you have tried to stop or quit the obsessive relationship patterns.